whomble/EnderSpark/README.md

 ## Power managment
-*WARNNG* The voltage is lower than the SELV (50V for AC 120V for DC) in DRY CONDITIONS, for WET CONDITION the SELV is (25V for AC and 60 for DC).
-In addition there is no GFCI to protect you so disconnect the PSU everytime you're planning to touch a metalic component and wear at leat nitrile gloves.
-If you don't know precisely what you are doing just skip this project.

 The power supply should be able to deliver at least 5A, 48V is enougth to cutt alluminium but a higher voltager means a higher energy stored in the capacitors (E = 1/2C U²).
 If you plan to cut copper or steel you can buy a switch mode power supply with adjustable output (mine can go up to 110V).